TessMyers/headline-parser/README.md

 // Declare variables for your headline and article summary.
 These have been edited to provide a good example.

-var head = 'China successfully develops drone defense system';
+var headline = 'China successfully develops drone defense system';

 var body = 'china has tested a self-developed laser defense system against small-scale low-altitude drones, state media said on Sunday.
 Reportedly, the drone defense is designed to destroy small-scale drones flying within an altitude of 500 meters and at speeds below 50 meters per second.
 In addition to the drone network, china has developed stealth jets and has built one aircraft carrier.';